sharhar/Leopard-EM/docs/index.md

 # Leopard-EM

-**L**ocation & ori**E**ntati**O**n of **PAR**ticles found using two-**D**imensional t**E**mplate **M**atching (Leopard-EM) is a Python implementation of Two-Dimensional Template Matching (2DTM) using PyTorch for GPU acceleration.
+Welcome to the **L**ocation & ori**E**ntati**O**n of **PAR**ticles found using two-**D**imensional t**E**mplate **M**atching (Leopard-EM) online documentation!
+Leopard-EM is a Python implementation of Two-Dimensional Template Matching (2DTM) which itself is a data analysis method in cryo-EM.
 This package reflects most of the functionality described in Lucas, *et al.* (2021)[^1] with additional user-friendly features for integrating into broader data science workflows.

+If you use Leopard-EM in your research, please cite ((TODO: add manuscript link)).

 ## Installation

+### Requirements

+The general system requirements for Leopard-EM are

+- Python version 3.10 or above
+- PyTorch 2.4.0 or above
+- Linux operating system

+The package config contains a complete set of requirements which are automatically downloaded and checked during the installation process.
+Leopard-EM should work on MacOS and Windows operating systems, but we only fully support Linux.
+The package is also tested against modern Nvidia GPUs but should theoretically run on most PyTorch-supported GPUs.
+Your mileage may vary depending on system architecture.

+We also recommend using a virtual environment manager (such as [conda](https://docs.conda.io/en/latest/)) to avoid conflicts with other installed software on your system.
+Please open a [open up a bug report](https://github.com/Lucaslab-Berkeley/Leopard-EM/issues/new) on the GitHub page if you experience major issues during the installation process.

+### Pre-packaged releases

 Pre-packaged versions of Leopard-EM are released on the Python Package Index (PyPI).
-We target Linux operating systems on Python 3.10 and above for these releases, and the PyTorch GPU acceleration backend is only tested against NVIDIA GPUs.
-With these caveats in mind, the package can be installed using pip:
+To install the latest pre-packaged release of Leopard-EM, run the following:

 ```bash
 pip install leopard-em
 ```

-We also recommend you install the package in a virtual environment (such as [conda](https://docs.conda.io/en/latest/)) to avoid conflicts with other installed Python packages or software on your machine.
-If there are persistent issues during installation, you can [open up a bug report](https://github.com/Lucaslab-Berkeley/Leopard-EM/issues/new) on the GitHub page.

 ### Installing from Source